 throw an All Black team together for the first time on the day of the match,

-these defence teams should work and practise together; the logistics and
+these defence teams should work and practice together; the logistics and

 limitations should all be worked out well in advance.
 Only sometimes, in

 heavier-duty operations, should we need to "bludge" to carry out a function.

 A list of possible tasks should be identified, costed and priority-ranked.
 Then